 CloudExtend Outlook for NetSuite is available to all subscribers that have a version of Outlook that supports add-ins on shared mailboxes.
 Once a user has installed CloudExtend on their own mailbox it will appear when working in a shared mailbox as well.

-- Users have not added the shared mailbox to their Outlook profile.
-The user must be added to the shared mailbox by their Exchange Admin (see 'Additional Info on Shared Mailboxes' below)
+- ⚠ Users have not added the shared mailbox to their Outlook profile.
+The user must be added to the shared mailbox by their Exchange Admin (see 'Use only shared mailboxes enabled by your Exchange Admin' below).

 Attach emails from the final destination folder